utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

-> See [Using Variables](/docs/sending-requests/variables/) for an overview of operations you can use to manipulate variables in your scripts.
+> See [Using variables](/docs/sending-requests/variables/) to learn more about using variables in your test scripts.

 ### Asserting a value type